 You can calculate your cycle by counting from the first day of your period to the day before the next first day.
 So, say you got your period on March 1, and the next first day was March 31.
 That means your cycle lasted from March 1 to March 30, coming to a 30-day cycle.
 Since our cycles can fluctuate month to month, it’s best to take an average of three months’ worth of data to get a more accurate snapshot of your cycle length.

 Our ovulation calculator will give you a general guide to help you track your ovulation.
 Ovulation kits (which detect the presence of luteinizing hormone in urine), ovulation microscopes (which observe visual changes to saliva brought on my estrogen), and electronic fertility monitors (which use oral and vaginal sensors to track ovulation) are also popular choices for predicting the estimated fertility window.

-You can also pay attention to common physical and physiological symptoms such as change in cervical fluid, basal body temperature, and changes in cervical position or firmness.
+You can also pay attention to common physical and physiological symptoms such as changes in cervical fluid, basal body temperature, and changes in cervical position or firmness.
 During ovulation, cervical mucous is stretchy, milky-white, and opaque.
 The texture and pH of mucous during this time of the month actually serves as a protective environment for sperm.
 Possible secondary signs include light spotting, slight cramping, breast tenderness, abdominal bloating, increased sex drive, and heightened senses.

-If you suspect you may be pregnant, a checklist of early pregnancy symptoms and a pregnancy test can help confirm your suspicions, in which case, congrats.
+If you suspect you may be pregnant, a checklist of early pregnancy symptoms and a pregnancy test can help confirm your suspicions.
+In which case, congrats!
 Did you know you don’t have to wait until your first OB appointment to find out your due date?
-By entering your conception date or the first day of your last period into Scary Mommy’s due date calculator you can lock down when your little one will make their big appearance.
+By entering your conception date or the first day of your last period into Scary Mommy’s due date calculator, you can lock down when your little one will make their big appearance.